-International Studies is designed to make students aware of current international problems, tensions and conflicts and how the United States responds to these issues.
+International Studies is designed to make students aware of current international problems, tensions, and conflicts and how the United States responds to these issues.
 Topics studied include U.S. foreign policy interests and issues and current world hot spots.
-The course is flexible enough to study any major world crisis which may arise.
+The course reflects contemporary global issues relevant to the topics.
 Emphasis is placed on the historical background leading to the current crisis.